 Heroin sometimes referred to as “smack,” is an illicit drug that is only available through illegal means.
 This drug is derived from morphine and is one of the most powerful and addictive opioids available.
 While its effects are certainly intense, this drug only stays in the system for a short period of time.
 For most people, heroin is out of the system in as little as 30 minutes and undetectable in the body after one to three days.

 Heroin addiction is a serious and potentially life-threatening disease.
-If you or someone you love is struggling with an addiction to heroin, The Bluffs has several treatment programs that can help you reclaim your life in sobriety.
+If you or someone you love is struggling with an addiction to heroin, Vertava Health of Ohio has several treatment programs that can help you reclaim your life in sobriety.

 Detection Times Of Heroin In The System